-Summer in Virginia is the perfect time to enjoy the outdoors at home.
+Spring and summer in Virginia are the perfect times to enjoy the outdoors at home.
 Whether it’s a graduation party, 4th of July cookout, or good old-fashioned family reunion, decks are a popular gathering place for good food and great memories.
 But happy occasions can turn disastrous when a larger than normal crowd puts more than the usual stress on a failing deck.

-A 5-year study by the Consumer Product Safety Commission (CPSC) revealed that the failure of outdoor decks and porches has dramatically increased in recent years.
+A 5-year study by the Consumer Product Safety Commission (CPSC) revealed that outdoor decks and porches' failure has dramatically increased in recent years.
 Based on their statistics, 224,000 people have been injured by faulty outdoor structures since 2003, including 18,000 serious injuries resulting from a complete collapse.
 Virginians are being affected too.

 The problem?
-Of the 40 million deck structures in the United States, an estimated half are not built to regulated building code.
-Here at NNINS, we often see decks that have aged out of current VA State Residential Code and we also see some that were built without any building permit at all.
-Permits are not only required for most decks; they make sure your deck is well-built according to strict architectural guidelines for safety.
+Of the 40 million deck structures in the United States, an estimated half are not built to regulate building codes.
+Here at NNINS, we often see decks aged out of the current VA state residential code during home insurance inspections.
+We also see some that were built without any building permit at all.
+Permits are not only required for most decks, they ensure your deck is well-built according to architectural guidelines for safety.

 In the meantime, here’s a quick DIY check for common signs your deck has serious problems.
-Just find the answers to these 4 questions:
+Just find the answers to these four questions:

 1. Is your deck nailed to your house?

 Older decks were built using nails to attach the deck to the house.
-Nails have small, smooth, flat heads as seen in the first picture and can easily pull away from your home.
-The second picture shows the appropriate bolts and nuts used to attach posts and beams to boards and decking, along with galvanized metal brackets and ties.
+Nails have small, smooth, flat heads, as seen in the first picture, and can easily pull away from your home.
+The second picture shows the appropriate bolts and nuts used to attach posts and beams to boards and decking and galvanized metal brackets and ties.
 If you see nails instead of bolts or loose/missing large metal brackets, your deck might not be safe.